ScottVMariotte/RiggingTools_Blender/README.md

 # RiggingTools_Blender
-Some operations meant to make the some of the rigging process faster.
+Some operations meant to make the the rigging process faster.